 If a liquidity provider engaged by an issuer fails to meet any of the following requirements, the TWSE may deny approval for its operation of liquidity provision business for ETNs, however, the restriction may not apply to any non-conformance to requirements of subparagraphs 2 to 6 if the non-conformance has been substantially improved and recognized by the competent authority:

-- Its most recent financial report audited and attested by certified public accountant showing net worth per share not less than par value, and financial status meeting the requirements under the Regulations Governing Securities Firms;
+- Its most recent financial report audited and attested by certified public accountant showing book value per share not less than par value, and financial status meeting the requirements under the Regulations Governing Securities Firms;

 - Having not received any warning issued by the competent authority pursuant to subparagraph 1 of Article 66 of the Securities and Exchange Act in the last 3 months;